jerkdavi/LeetCode-Problem-1768-Solution-CSharp/README.md

 Currently, the **word1** and **word2** text inputs (strings) are initialized by using next structure:

 - Console Write -> where it displays which word needs to be inputted.
-- string input = Console ReadLine -> where user input is stored into a variable.
+- string input = Console ReadLine -> where user input is stored into the text input (string).

 ```cs
 Console.Write("Word1: ");